 Learn how to use sewing patterns which are a wonderful guide and wealth of information for the amateur and professional dressmaker.
-The pattern may seem rather daunting at first but this tutorial will help you along the way!
+The pattern may seem rather daunting at first, but this tutorial will help you along the way!
 Learn how to unpack a pattern and read the different signs and symbols.
-You will be amazed at the treasure trove of information hidden in one of the sewing pattern envelopes or ODF digital files.
+You will be amazed at the treasure trove of information hidden in one of the sewing pattern envelopes or PDF digital files.

-How to Use Sewing Patterns – FAQS
+How to Use Sewing Patterns Tutorial

 What are Sewing Patterns?

 A sewing pattern is a paper or PDF file that contains instructions on how to sew clothing or another item.
 It will also contain templates for cutting out the pieces of your sewing project.
 Modern sewing patterns can be paper, contained in a magazine, or even digital PDFs.

 What is Contained in Sewing Patterns?